A rational approximation method for the nonlinear eigenvalue problem: A rational approximation approach for NLEVPs

-In theory, the above single vector procedure can be applied to generate a certain number of vectors and these can be used to perform a projection step.
-This would yield a method mathematically equivalent to the Arnoldi procedure applied to the matrix $\cma \inv$.
-The primary issue with this approach is that it would not be numerically stable.
-The second issue is that we need to store potentially many vectors, each of length $mn$ because the Arnoldi procedure requires saving all previous Arnoldi vectors in a given iteration.
+In theory, the above single vector procedure can now be applied in combination with a Krylov subspace method, e.g., the Arnoldi procedure, to yield a shift-and-invert Arnoldi method applied to the large system (\ref{eq:sc}--\ref{eq:sc1}).
+The issue with this approach is that we need to store potentially many vectors, each of length $(m+1)n$ because the Arnoldi procedure requires saving all previous basis vectors in a given iteration.
 If $m$ is large, this will lead to a big demand of memory.
-Another solution is to use Chebyshev polynomials~\cite[Sec.
-7.4]{saad-book3} instead of monomials as in the power method.
-The vectors generated in this way tend to keep their linear independence longer but we will not consider this approach here.

-\paragraph{Subspace iteration} We now consider a standard subspace iteration scheme with $\cma \inv$.
-Suppose we have some initial basis $W\up{0}$ with $\nu$ columns, and apply $q$ steps of Algorithm~\ref{alg:alg2} to each of its column-vectors.
-Initially we generate the columns of $W\up{0}$ randomly.
-At the end of the $q$ steps of the inverse power iteration process we obtain the system $W\up{q} = \cma^{-q} W\up{0}$.
-This is then orthonormalized to perform a Rayleigh-Ritz procedure applied to the matrix $\cma$.
-The algorithm is restarted with $W\up{0}$ reset to the most recent Ritz vectors.
-This results in Algorithm~\ref{alg:alg3} shown below.

-\IncMargin{1em} \DecMargin{1em} Step~3 of the algorithm calls Algorithm~\ref{alg:alg2} which is applied to each column of $W\up{j}$.
-It can also be restated in block form by using a similar notation as above in which upper-case letters are substituted for lower-case ones:

-It is common in the subspace iteration algorithm to select a number of columns $\nu$ that is significantly larger than $k$ to ensure rapid convergence.
-For example, it is often recommended to take $\nu=2k$.
-In step~9 of the algorithm only those $k$ eigenvalues obtained from the $\Lambda$ in step 6 that are closest to the shift $\sigma$ are returned along with the corresponding eigenvectors which are extracted from the bottom part (`$U$' part) of the latest matrix $W\up{0}$ calculated in step~7.

-It is important to reiterate that none of the steps of Algorithm~\ref{alg:alg3} requires forming matrix $\cma$ explicitly.
-Steps 3 and 5 take full advantage of the underlying block structure of $\cma$.
-However, a disadvantage of Algorithm~\ref{alg:alg3} is that it requires saving a set of basis vectors $W$ of $\nu$ vectors each of length $mn+n$.
-All vector operations are performed in a space of dimension $mn+n$ and when $m$ is large this can be expensive.
-A remedy is the reduced approach discussed next which works in a space of dimension $n$.
+An alternative available is the subspace iteration (SI) method which is the key ingredient used in the FEAST algorithm~\cite{FEAST}.
+In contrast with the shift-and-invert Arnoldi, SI has the attractive feature of requiring a fixed number of vectors and is known for its robustness.
+Although the basic SI algorithm still has the drawback of employing long vectors, we will now discuss a variant to circumvent this issue.